 - Once you are under contract, it is important to stay in close contact with your lender.
 This can be a good way to keep the process moving and to make sure that any special requirements the lender may have are taken care of.

-- If you are bringing over $1,500 in funds to closing, the title insurance rules require you to bring a cashier’s check or money order or arrange for a wire to the title company in advance.
-Personal checks cannot be accepted for over $1,500.
+- If you are bringing more than $1,500.00 in funds to closing, the title insurance rules require you to bring a cashier’s check or money order or arrange for a wire to the title company in advance.
+Personal checks cannot be accepted for more than $1,500.00.